BEEF LIVER BALLS

 MINI DOG BISCUITS

-Bio availability & high essential amino acids in meat make for healthy dogs
+Meat's Bio availability & high essential amino acids for dogs health

 For a multi-billion dollar industry ruled by companies pushing grain diets for dogs and cats it is not surprising that you will find very little legitimate research on natural meat based diets for dogs.